Steven Spielberg: 2013–present: Recent work

-It was announced on May 2, 2013, that Spielberg would direct American Sniper, but he left the project before production began.
-Instead, he directed Bridge of Spies (2015), a Cold War thriller based on the 1960 U-2 incident, and focusing on James B. Donovan's negotiations with the Soviets for the release of pilot Gary Powers after his aircraft was shot down over Soviet territory.
-It was written by Matt Charman and the Coen brothers, and starred Tom Hanks as Donovan, as well as Mark Rylance, Amy Ryan and Alan Alda.
-It was filmed in the fall of 2014 in New York City, Berlin and Wroclaw, and was released on October 16.
-Bridge of Spies was popular with critics, and was nominated for six Academy Awards, including Best Picture; Rylance won Best Supporting Actor, becoming the second actor to win for a performance directed by Spielberg.
+Bridge of Spies (2015) is a Cold War thriller based on the 1960 U-2 incident, focusing on James B. Donovan's negotiations with the Soviets for the release of pilot Gary Powers after his aircraft was shot down over Soviet territory.
+It was written by Matt Charman and the Coen brothers and starred Tom Hanks, Mark Rylance, Amy Ryan and Alan Alda.
+It was filmed in the fall of 2014 in New York City, Berlin and Wrocław.
+Bridge of Spies was popular with critics and Rylance won Best Supporting Actor at the 88th Academy Awards.

-In 2016, Spielberg made The BFG, an adaptation of Roald Dahl's children's book, starring newcomer Ruby Barnhill, and Mark Rylance as the titular Big Friendly Giant.
+The BFG (2016) is an adaptation of Roald Dahl's children's book, starring Mark Rylance as the titular Big Friendly Giant and newcomer Ruby Barnhill.
 DreamWorks bought the rights in 2010, and John Madden had intended to direct.
-The film was the last to be written by E.T. screenwriter Melissa Mathison before her death.
-It was co-produced and released by Walt Disney Pictures, marking the first Disney-branded film to be directed by Spielberg.
-The BFG premiered as an out-of-competition entry at the 2016 Cannes Film Festival, and received a wide release in the US on July 1, 2016.
-The BFG received fair reviews; Michael Phillips of The Chicago Tribune compared certain scenes to the works of Alfred Hitchcock and Stanley Kubrick, while Toronto Suns Liz Braun thought that there were "moments of wonder and delight" but it was too long.
+It was the last film written by E.T. screenwriter Melissa Mathison.
+It was co-produced and released by Walt Disney Pictures, marking the first Disney-branded film directed by Spielberg.
+The BFG premiered out-of-competition at the 2016 Cannes Film Festival, and received a wide release in the US on July 1, 2016.
+The BFG received fair reviews; Michael Phillips of The Chicago Tribune compared certain scenes to the works of Alfred Hitchcock and Stanley Kubrick, while Liz Braun thought that there were "moments of wonder and delight" but it was too long.

-A year later, Spielberg directed The Post, an account of The Washington Posts printing of the Pentagon Papers.
+The Post (2017) is an account of The Washington Posts printing of the Pentagon Papers.
 Starring Tom Hanks and Meryl Streep, production began in New York on May 30, 2017.
 Spielberg stated his attraction to the project: "When I read the first draft of the script, this wasn't something that could wait three years or two years—this was a story I felt we needed to tell today."
-The film received a wide release on January 12, 2018.
-The Post gained positive reception; the critic from the Associated Press thought "Spielberg infuses every scene with tension and life and the grandeur of the ordinary that he's always been so good at conveying."
-In 2017, Spielberg and Paul Greengrass, Francis Ford Coppola, Guillermo del Toro and Lawrence Kasdan were featured in the Netflix documentary series Five Came Back, about the war-related works of directors Frank Capra, John Ford, John Huston, George Stevens and William Wyler.
-Spielberg was also an executive producer.
+It received a wide release on January 12, 2018.
+The Post gained positive reception; Lindsey Bahr wrote "Spielberg infuses every scene with tension and life and the grandeur of the ordinary that he's always been so good at conveying."
+In 2017, Spielberg, Paul Greengrass, Francis Ford Coppola, Guillermo del Toro and Lawrence Kasdan were featured in the Netflix documentary series Five Came Back, about the war-related works of directors Frank Capra, John Ford, John Huston, George Stevens and William Wyler.
 He executive produced the series with Barry Diller and Scott Rudin.